vesoft-inc/nebula-java/examples/src/main/java/README.md

 ```

 * ScanEdgeInSpaceExample
-Scan edge of select in a partition, you need to insert some data before use it.
+Scan edge of select in a partition.
+You need to insert some data before use it, or you can just run `GraphClientExample`, which will insert some data.
 The Schema looks as follows:
 ```
 CREATE EDGE select(grade int);